Updating a Translation Memory

 Note

-Let us assume that you would also like to add a picklist field value to the new TU.
-Start by creating the picklist field value object and add it to the TU object:
+To add a picklist field value to the TU, create the value object and add it to the TU:

 var value = new MultiplePicklistFieldValue("Customer");